 Key Features:

-- Automated payroll processing with comprehensive tax administration
+- Automated payroll processing with comprehensive federal, state, and local tax administration

-- Extensive employee benefits packages including health insurance and retirement plans
+- Extensive benefits packages including health insurance, dental, vision, and 401(k) plans

 - Advanced HRIS integration for seamless workforce management